Frequently asked Questions

 - Are there portable toilets on the course?

 Yes.
 There is a portable toilet at every water stop after mile 4 of the marathon.

 - What happens if I am stopped due to a train at the rail crossing in Cohoes?

 Although railroad officials are notified that our race is taking place, train traffic is not suspended and we cannot guarantee that trains will not come through the area on race day.
+Train traffic on this line has increased along with the length of the trains.
+It is possible that you may encounter a lengthy delay.
 A timing mat will be placed prior to the rail crossing and experienced volunteers are stationed at the rail crossing.
 If a train comes through and you are stopped, your stop and start times will be recorded by a timing mat placed prior to the rail crossing.
 Your time will be adjusted accordingly.